imosteve/KC5.0_Stage_4/student_report_card_app/README.md

-This program simulate a student report card app to manage student scores and grades.
+# Student Report Card App

-# Features:
+A terminal-based Python application to manage student scores and grades, with version control using Git.

-- Student class: name, subjects, scores, average, grade
+## Features
-- app can add, view, update student report card
+- Add student records
-- Uses Git to track versions with commit messages like:
+- View student scores and grades
- * Add Student class and JSON save feature
+- Update student data
- * Fix average score calculation
+- Save data using JSON